RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 <img src="/images/EOS_traction_business_grip.jpg" align="center" width="600" padding="10" alt="Do you have a grip on your business or does your business have a grip on you? - Traction (Entrepreneur Operating System) by Gino Wickman" title="Do you have a grip on your business or does your business have a grip on you? - Traction (Entrepreneur Operating System) by Gino Wickman" />

 Vision gives birth to a business.
 Traction makes the vision real.
-Earlier in this series, we covered the five components that are necessary to get the business moving in the right direction: [Vision](/blog/2021/03/08/vision-and-eos/), [People](/blog/2021/04/08/people-and-eos/), [Data](/blog/2022/02/04/data-plus-eos/), [Issues](/blog/2022/02/10/issues-plus-eos/), and [Process](/blog/2022/02/15/process-plus-eos/).
+Earlier in this series, we covered five components that are necessary to get the business moving in the right direction: [Vision](/blog/2021/03/08/vision-and-eos/), [People](/blog/2021/04/08/people-and-eos/), [Data](/blog/2022/02/04/data-plus-eos/), [Issues](/blog/2022/02/10/issues-plus-eos/), and [Process](/blog/2022/02/15/process-plus-eos/).
 This article summarizes the sixth component, Traction.

-Traction is so important that Wickman's entire book was named for it.
+Traction enables the entrepreneur to gain a grip on the business.
+Traction is so important that Wickman's entire book was named for this single component of [EOS](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/).

 <!--more-->